 Barking Dog Jewelry Design Studio Thomasville, N.C.
 336-287-6067

 Nancy Larson has been knitting by hand ever since childhood and collecting antiques for most of her adult life.
-In 1984 she stumbled upon her first antique sock-knitting machine and was immediately hooked.
+In 1984 she stumbled upon her first antique sock-knitting machine in the hay loft of a barn in Wisconsin.
 She began taking the machine to antique tractor-and-engine-shows (accompanying her late husband to his favorite activity); later she branched out into vintage craft shows.
 Initially she merely demonstrated the use of the machine, but soon began selling the socks, scarves, dolls and other items made on the machine.
 The machine Nancy brings to shows is the Master Machine made by the Home Profit Hosiery Company, one of a dozen of US companies that manufactured similar machines beginning around 1880.
 These were for cottage industry, not for factory use(though comparable , more automated machines came to be used in factories at about the same time.)
 During WWI, the Gearhart Company donated a hand crank sock-knitting machine to every Red Cross center in the US so that women could knit socks to send to servicemen.
 Today this craft is undergoing a revival, with both antique and reproduction machines on the market.
 In the real world, Nancy is a retired research physicist, having worked at Oak Ridge National Laboratory for 35 years.
 She is the proud mother of one daughter and grandmother of two delightful young boys.

 At a very young age, Gale Littleton liked to draw, and her talent was enhanced by her love for the country.
 Being blessed to live and work in North Carolina, she enjoys painting many rural scenes there…the mountains, streams, and waterfalls are some of her favorites to paint.
 She and her husband, Jimmy, often venture down back roads taking photographs as a reference for her to paint.
 Because of her love for people, Gale really enjoys demonstrating her painting at the shows where she is exhibiting.